An introduction to large deviations with applications in physics: Large deviations of Markov chains

 Ergodic Markov chains are important in statistical physics and other applications, such as numerical sampling (see Further reading).
 However, it is important to keep in mind that not all Markov chains are ergodic, as we show with the next example.
-Moreover, for applying large deviation theory to Markov chains, we do not need to assume, strictly speaking, that $\Pi$ is ergodic.
-This is a convenience more than a necessary requirement.
+Moreover, for applying large deviation theory to Markov chains, we do not need to assume that $\Pi$ is ergodic, as explained in \cite{touchette2009}.

 \begin{exmp} Like the Bernoulli RV, the simplest Markov chain we can consider is one with two states that we can denote or label by $0$ and $1$, so that $X_i\in\{0,1\}$.
 For this Markov chain, $\Pi$ is a $2\times 2$ matrix containing the following entries: \be \Pi = = , \ee where $\alpha\in [0,1]$ and $\beta\in [0,1]$ (see Fig.~\ref{figbernmc1}).
 Depending on the value of these two parameters, the Markov chain is ergodic or not: \begin{itemize} \item For $\alpha$ and $\beta$ in $(0,1)$, the Markov chain is ergodic with the following stationary distribution: \be \pi^* = . \ee \item For $\alpha=1$ and $\beta=1$, the Markov chain is not ergodic.
 Starting with $ \pi(1)=